Q: Do you represent students nationwide?

 Our lawyers hold licenses in Washington, D.C., Virginia, Rhode Island, and Massachusetts.
 We use local counsel in other jurisdictions as necessary in order to give our clients the best possible representation and combination of our extensive higher education discipline experience with local counsel, should litigation arise.

-Q: Do I need a student defense attorney?
+Q: Do I need a student defense/Title IX attorney?

-If you have received a charging letter from your college or university’s Title IX office or office of student conduct, you need an experienced an student code of conduct attorney who knows the applicable statutory and case law, regulations, and regulatory guidance germane to students’ due process rights under the Constitution and current interim Title IX rules.
+If you have received a charging letter from your college or university’s Title IX office or office of student conduct/community standards, you need an experienced student code of conduct attorney who understands the applicable statutes, case law, regulations, and regulatory guidance germane to students’ due process rights under the Constitution and current interim Title IX rules.
 You will likely be required to meet with a college or university investigator within a matter of days before a disciplinary conference, panel hearing, or Title IX sexual misconduct committee hearing is scheduled.
 See e.g., "Investigation" on page 14 of Brown University's Code of Student Conduct.
 Jonathan Cook is an experienced student defense attorney who understands how Colleges and Universities operate.
 Jonathan helps students and their families navigate often-confusing campus disciplinary proceedings to ensure the best possible resolution with the least possible impact on your education and future.
 Jonathan has represented College and University students in more than 150 college and university conduct and academic integrity discipline proceedings.

 Q: I have BEen CHARGED WITH a VIOLATION(s) OF my COLLEGE/UNIVERSITY DISCIPLINARY conduct CODE OR ACADEMIC honor CODE. what do I do?